top of page

 It’s not always as simple as investing in this contactless technology, plugging it in and reaping the rewards.
 Too often this digital transformation is overcomplicated by adopting an expensive and inefficient build-from-scratch approach, presenting transit authorities with challenging obstacles.

-© 2025 by ICM Global Funds Pte Ltd. All rights reserved.
+© 2026 by ICM Global Funds Pte.
+Ltd. All rights reserved.

-The information on this website is solely for information purposes and is not intended to be, and should be construed as, an offer or recommendation to buy and sell investments.
-If you are in any doubt as to the appropriate course of action, we would recommend that you consult your own independent financial adviser, stockbroker, solicitor, accountant or other professional adviser.
+All investments carry risks, including the risk of loss of capital, and may not be suitable for everyone.
+The information on this website is solely for information purposes and is not intended to be, and should be construed as, an offer or recommendation to buy or sell investments.
+If you are in any doubt as to the appropriate course of action, you should consult your own independent tax/financial adviser, stockbroker, solicitor, accountant or other professional adviser.

-Past performance is no guide to the future.
-The value of investments and the income from them may go down as well as up and investors may not get back the full amount they originally invested.
-The information herein has been obtained from sources believed to be reliable but no representation or warranty is given or may be implied that they are accurate or complete.
+Past performance is not necessarily indicative of the future performance.
+Investment return and principal value will fluctuate, and investors may not get back the full amount they originally invested.
+The information contained herein has been obtained from sources believed to be reliable; however, no representation or warranty is given to the current accuracy, completeness or reliability, and ICM Global Funds Pte.
+Ltd. accepts no liability for decisions based on such information.

 bottom of page